SilenHax/SilenHax.github.io/docs/blog.md

 root
 </pre></td></tr></tbody></table></code></pre></div></div>
 <p>After running which, we gain root access!</p>
-<p>Now we can look for flag that is hidden in "/media/usb" and move to the next room :D</p>
+<p>Now we can look for flags one of which is hidden in "/media/usb", and move to the next room :D</p>

 Thank you for reading